-When my husband Marc recently tried to buy a beer at a local baseball game, the 18-year-old vendor demanded to see some I.D., but when Marc pulled out his Medicare card, the kid waved it away, insisting, “Driver’s license only.”
+Back when we could go to sporting events, my husband Marc tried to buy a beer at a local baseball game.
+When the 18-year-old vendor demanded to see some I.D., Marc pulled out his Medicare card, and the kid waved it away, insisting, “Driver’s license only.”

 Describing the novel way he’d just been carded, Marc said, “This would be a Facebook moment—if I was on Facebook.”

 He says that a lot.
 An awful lot.
-He’s not on Facebook or any other social-media platforms, despite being a tech whiz.
+He’s resisted Facebook and any other social-media platforms, despite being a tech whiz.
 I wouldn’t care so much, except he sounds so smug about it, just like all those irritating folks who went around recently bragging, “I’m the only person on the planet who’s never watched a single episode of Game of Thrones.”
 I wanted to dracarys the lot of them.

 Unlike me, my husband is bored by pop culture.
 Social media hasn’t seduced him, either.
 He flirted briefly with Twitter to follow some think-tank wonks in Washington, but when random people started following him, he got pissy.